grouzen/cl-ngxmpp/README.md

 ## Using intermediate-level API

+Use this API for simple apps or as a foundation for your own extensions above the cl-ngxmpp library.

 The very basic example how to create a client, connect the client to a xmpp server, log in, send a message, and wait for a response: